Intel: Security and manufacturing challenges (2016–2021)

-Intel continued its tick-tock model of a microarchitecture change followed by a die shrink until the 6th-generation Core family based on the Skylake microarchitecture.
+Intel continued its Tick–tock model of a microarchitecture change followed by a die shrink until the 6th-generation Core family based on the Skylake microarchitecture.
 This model was deprecated in 2016, with the release of the 7th-generation Core family (codenamed Kaby Lake), ushering in the process–architecture–optimization model.
-As Intel struggled to shrink their process node from 14 nm to 10 nm, processor development slowed down and the company continued to use the Skylake microarchitecture until 2020, albeit with optimizations.
+As Intel struggled to shrink its process node from 14 nm to 10 nm, processor development slowed and the company continued to use the Skylake microarchitecture until 2020, albeit with optimizations.

 10 nm process node issues

 While Intel originally planned to introduce 10 nm products in 2016, it later became apparent that there were manufacturing issues with the node.
 The first microprocessor under that node, Cannon Lake (marketed as 8th-generation Core), was released in small quantities in 2018.
-The company first delayed the mass production of their 10 nm products to 2017.
+The company first delayed the mass production of its 10 nm products to 2017.
 They later delayed mass production to 2018, and then to 2019.
 Despite rumors of the process being cancelled, Intel finally introduced mass-produced 10 nm 10th-generation Intel Core mobile processors (codenamed "Ice Lake") in September 2019.

-Intel later acknowledged that their strategy to shrink to 10 nm was too aggressive.
+Intel later acknowledged that the strategy to shrink to 10 nm was too aggressive.
 While other foundries used up to four steps in 10 nm or 7 nm processes, the company's 10 nm process required up to five or six multi-pattern steps.
-In addition, Intel's 10 nm process is denser than its counterpart processes from other foundries.
+In addition, Intel's 10 nm process is more dense than its counterpart processes from other foundries.
 Since Intel's microarchitecture and process node development were coupled, processor development stagnated.